optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 very high maintenance burden.
 Whenever a new algorithm was added to estimagic, we would have to register it in multiple nested dataclasses.

-The pre-commit approach detailed in the previous section can solve this problem.
+The code generation approach detailed in the previous section can solve this problem.
 While it might have been overkill to achieve basic autocomplete, it is justified to achieve this filtering behavior.
 How the relevant information for filtering (e.g. whether an algorithm is gradient based) is collected, will be discussed in [internal algorithms](algorithm-interface).

 ```{note}